Batman: In Darkest Knight: Plot

 Back on Earth, Bruce goes to Gordon and asks for help in figuring out the identity of his parents' killer (without divulging his identity).
 Initially refusing, Gordon later sets to work and has almost found the answer when Sinestro appears, bearing a yellow power ring from the Weaponers of Qward.
 He steals the information, kills Gordon, and tracks down Joe Chill to absorb his mind in the mistaken belief that Chill knows how to defeat Batman.
 Driven insane by Chill's sociopathy, Sinestro ambushes Bruce.
 Despite Sinestro's superior power, Bruce is able to defeat him, and the villain decides to change tactics.

 Days later, Bruce is attacked on patrol by Dent, now hideously scarred by the yellow ring he bears, and cat burglar Selina Kyle, who has been given a special violet ring that feeds on her unrequited love for Bruce.
 He bests the duo, but the experience makes him paranoid, and he creates a network of satellites to surround Earth.
 During his absence, Sinestro has been causing chaos on other planets in the sector, causing the Guardians to question Bruce's role as a Lantern.
 When Bruce declares that the people of Earth are his sole concern, the Guardians bestow rings on Clark Kent, Queen Hippolyta of the Amazons, and Barry Allen, tasking them with upholding Bruce's responsibilities.

 Bruce is then confronted by a squad of Lanterns led by Katma Tui, who informs him that she has orders from the Guardians to confiscate his ring.
 Taking advantage of the distraction, Sinestro and his followers attack Bruce's cave, injuring Alfred Pennyworth in the process.
 Bruce is subdued, but senses that Alfred is in danger and regains his ring as it responds to his will.
 Rushing home, he finds Alfred dead of his injuries and Sinestro escaped.
 The three Lanterns ask him for guidance, but Bruce - finally accepting his responsibility as a Lantern - entrusts them with protecting Earth while he hunts down Sinestro.

 Multiverse

-This Elseworld is part of Earth 32 of the 52 universes of the Multiverse.
-As Green Lantern, Bruce Wayne later appears in Countdown: Arena #1-2.
-He and two other Green Lanterns fight against Monarch in the second issue.
+Batman: In Darkest Knight takes place on Earth 32 in the DC Comics multiverse.
+The story's version of Bruce Wayne appears in the series Countdown: Arena, where he and two other Green Lanterns fight against Monarch.